smaurice101/readthedocs/docs/source/docker.rst

    For example add **-v /your_localmachine/foldername:/rawdata:z**, where **your_localmachine/foldername** is a path in your local machine, and it is where you save your local file for processing.

-   This file contains JSON messages on each line.
-See ` Sample File <https://github.com/smaurice101/raspberrypi/blob/main/tml-airflow/data/IoTDatasample.txt>`_
+   Your file must contains JSON messages on each line.
+See `Sample File <https://github.com/smaurice101/raspberrypi/blob/main/tml- airflow/data/IoTDatasample.txt>`_

 .. code-block::